Fryy55/BetterEdit/about.md

 ## <cy>Support</c>

-BetterEdit is first and foremost **a passion project**, however it is also being developed by a poor student living on his own.
-If you would like to support development and help me out, I have a <cp>Ko-fi</c>!
-Supporters get <co>Early Access</c> to features.
-I also plan on adding extra advanced features for Supporters in the future!
+BetterEdit is first and foremost <cy>a passion project</c>, but if you would like to support development, I have a Ko-fi!

+Supporters used to get exclusive features, but those features have since been made free for everyone.
+Feel free to donate if you want to thank me for my work on BetterEdit and Geode, but be aware that it'll **not** come with any extra perks anymore!

 [Link to my Ko-fi](https://ko-fi.com/hjfod)